psychemedia/sin-eater-resources/src/_history_nandq.md

 THE EDITOR.

-[The notes and queries selected a described in an annotated form, with context provided by the editor, similar in form the to the style of I have been using in this set of notes. --TH]
+[The notes and queries selected are described in an annotated form, with context provided by the editor, similar in form the to the style of I have been using in this set of notes. --TH]